Ho Chi Minh City Stock Exchange: History

-Ho Chi Minh Stock Exchange (HOSE, HoSE, or HSX), formerly the HCMC Securities Trading Center (HoSTC), is a stock exchange in Ho Chi Minh City, Vietnam.
-It was established in 1998 under Decision No. 127/1998/QD-TTg of the Prime Minister of Vietnam.
-HCM Securities Trading Center officially opened on July 20, 2000, and had its first trading session on July 28, 2000, with two listed companies and six security company members.
+The stock exchange was established in 1998 under Decision No. 127/1998/QD-TTg of the Prime Minister of Vietnam as HCMC Securities Trading Center.
+It officially opened on July 20, 2000, and had its first trading session on July 28, 2000, with two listed companies and six security company members.

-The current HOSE headquarters formerly housed the Senate of the Republic of Vietnam until the Fall of Saigon in 1975.

 According to Decision No. 599/2007/QD-TTg of the Prime Minister in 2007, HCM Securities Trading Center was transformed into HCM Stock Exchange, with initial charter capital of VND 1,000 billion and the Ministry of Finance as the owner representing the agency.
+As of its 14th anniversary, the new 12-story Exchange Tower behind the older building was inaugurated with address of No. 1 Nam Kỳ Khởi Nghĩa Street, while the former building has changed as 16 Võ Văn Kiệt Boulevard, as of the East–West Highway was completed and Chương Dương Quay with the Hàm Tử Quay and Lê Quang Liêm Quay (later changed as Trần Văn Kiểu Street in 1985) were merged into one.
 The charter capital was adjusted to VND 2,000 billion in 2015.
+In 2016, Data and Backup Center in the Quang Trung Software City was completed.

 The Prime Minister issued Decision No. 37/2020/QD-TTg on December 23, 2020, establishing the Vietnam Stock Exchange.
 Accordingly, The Hanoi Stock Exchange and Ho Chi Minh Stock Exchange became subsidiaries with 100% of charter capital owned by the Vietnam Stock Exchange.

 Overview

+Capital

 Vietnam Stock Exchange was established as a one-member limited liability company to organize a security trading market.
 Its VND 3,000 billion charter capital is held by the State.
 It has bank accounts with the State Treasury and domestic commercial banks that do business in Vietnamese đồng and foreign currencies.
 By national law, the exchange is tasked with financial regimes, statistical reporting, accounting, and auditing.

+Infrastructure

+The Ho Chi Minh Stock Exchange headquarters building or also known as the Exchange Tower is located on streets of Nguyễn Công Trứ, Nam Kỳ Khởi Nghĩa and Võ Văn Kiệt Blvd., Bến Thành, in the Financial District.
+While the Data and Backup Center is about 15km to the northwest in Quang Trung Software City, Trung Mỹ Tây, both are in Ho Chi Minh City.